Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 ## GitHub

-GitHub is a development platform where we "can host and review code, manage projects, and build software."
-GitHub hosts source code for 75+ million projects including the `pandas` package we have been using among many others.
+GitHub is a development platform where we "_can host and review code, manage projects, and build software._" GitHub hosts source code for 75+ million projects including the `pandas` package we have been using among many others.

 ### 1. Go to the GitHub Homepage